 Data Sources

-The most recent dataset of conservation lands from the Maine Office of GIS and NH GRANIT for the New Hampshire towns were the primary data source for this indicator.
+The most recent dataset of conservation lands from the Maine Office of GIS for the Maine towns and NH GRANIT for the New Hampshire towns were the primary data source for this indicator.
 Conservation focus area boundaries were obtained from Zankel (2006) and Walker et al. (2010).

 References Cited